Volue-Public/energy-mesh-python/docs/source/index.rst

-Welcome to Mesh Python API
+Welcome to Mesh Python SDK
 ==============================

-Mesh Python API that can be used to communicate with Volue Energy's Mesh server.
+Mesh Python SDK that can be used to communicate with Volue Energy's Mesh server.

 Getting started